EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Pop-up window for adjusting the first mapping image

-DeepLASI shows the loaded image on the *Mapping* tab under the part *Channel1*.
+*Deep-LASI* shows the loaded image on the *Mapping* tab under the part *Channel1*.
 As you can see on :numref:`map image loaded`, the bright spots are detected with a white circle around them.
 You can change the detection threshold using the bar right under the image.
 By taking more spots into account, the mapping process would be performed more efficiently.

 .. figure:: ./../../figures/examples/PA3_map_image_loaded.png
    :width: 500